u0xee/cortex/docs/tensor.md

 * [cuda](../src/cortex/compute/cuda/tensor_math.clj)

-### Operation Design (adding new unary/binary/binary operations)
+### Operation Design (adding new unary/binary/ternary operations)

 Unary and binary operations obey a principle that they place their result into destination buffers and the destination buffer may be involved in the operation itself.
 When programmed on a GPU this requires either a reduction operation or the use of the CAS primitive.
-They are defined for all datatypes but none of the operations allow of marshalling as this would explode the space of function signatures needed for all types.
+They are defined for all datatypes, but none of the operations allow marshalling, as this would explode the space of function signatures needed for all types.

 * Unary:  `y = op(a * x)`